Caramel Apple Empanadas are flaky, buttery hand pies filled with fresh Granny Smith apples, apple pie spice, and a rich caramel sauce.

 How do you make apple empanadas from scratch?

-Depending on how much of a mess you want to make LOL.
+Depending on how much of a mess you want to make.
 I love mine deep fried for sure but baking and air frying are just as good with a lot less fuss.
+Bake empanadas in a large batch!

 These are stable at room temperature for up to 4 days.
 Make sure they are in an air tight container.